 The protective structures covering the archaeological sites from the Roman era were built in 1986 according to designs by local architect Peter Zumthor.
 They do not only protect the finds, they are also a museum and architectural masterpiece.
 The weighty building with its delicate rilled outer surface is reminiscent of the original Roman edifices.

-The key for the shelters is available for a fee of CHF 5.00 and a deposit of CHF 50.00 at the Regional Information Centre of Chur Tourism at the railway station.
+The key for the shelters is available for a fee of CHF 5.00 and a deposit of CHF 50.00 at the Tourist Information at Bahnhofstrasse 32.
 Key can be borrowed during the opening hours of the Information Centre and must be returned on the same day.
 A prior reservation of the key is highly recommended.

 Chur Tourism also offers interesting guided tours of the excavations.